AdTekDev/eCommerceSecurity/Review/Readme.md

 ### Q-List 06
 - Given the weakness of commercial WAN security, why do you think companies continue to use WAN technology without added cryptographic protections?
 - What could a company do if it was using a commercial WAN and a vulnerability appeared that allowed attackers to easily find routing information and therefore be able to eavesdrop on corporate transmissions?
 - Longer keys are more difficult to crack.
 Most symmetric keys today are 100 to 300 bits long.
 Why don’t systems use far longer symmetric keys—say, 1,000 bit keys?

+### Q-List 07
+- Why should general employee misbehavior be a concern?
+- What are the three elements in the fraud and abuse triangle?
+- When someone requests to take an action that is potentially dangerous, what protections should be put into place?
+- Why is it important to enforce mandatory vacations or job rotation?
+- Why are remote connections from home especially dangerous?

 ## **"short" Q**